Hartford PD investigate homicide after one of the city’s deadliest months

 Police are still unaware of the cause of the shooting, but hope the street’s surveillance cameras will “prove useful” during the investigation, according to Lt.
 Aaron Boisvert.

+No motive has been given and the suspect or suspects are still at large.

+Some Hartford police officers that work day shifts are moving to evenings and overnights for the time being.

-This is an on-going investigation.
+This is an ongoing investigation.
 Police ask anyone with information to call them at 860-722-TIPS.